shariq1989/cookbook/content/recipe/serrano_crema.md

 * A [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM)

 #### Is serrano crema spicy?
-The use of serrano chilis may be too hot for some.
-If you're looking for a milder sauce, use jalapeno chilis instead.
+The use of serrano chillies may be too hot for some.
+If you're looking for a milder sauce, use jalapeno chillies instead.

 ----